MicroStrategy/rest-api-docs/docs/common-workflows/manage-transformation-objects/retrieve-a-transformations-definition.md

 In this workflow sample, you want to get the definition of the same transformation object mentioned in [Retrieve a transformation's definition](#retrieve-a-transformations-definition), while within a changeset.
 The object ID of the transformation is `6CB9ABB711D3E4F11000E887EC6DE8A4`.
 The transformation is in the MicroStrategy Tutorial project and its project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.

-A changeset maintains an indivisible group of creations or modifications on modeling objects.
+Changesets are used in this workflow.
+For information on how to create and use changesets see [Changesets](/docs/common-workflows/changesets.md).
 If you plan to use the response of `GET /api/model/transformations/{transformationId}` to create a new table or update a specific table's definitions, you should associate all requests with one changeset.

 :::info